barchart/alerting-service-public/example/mobile/README.md

 ### Requirements

-The app can be loaded; however, push notifications require the following:
+The push notification feature of the application requires:

 * Authorize Barchart to send push notifications on your behalf (see [below](#authorizing-push-notifications)).
 * Run the app on an actual device — not a simulator